 Born to Run – Bruce Springsteen

 One of rock and roll’s most popular songs was a hail mary for songwriter Bruce Springsteen.
 When he released Born To Run, his first two albums were flops.
 The song represented his last chance to make it in rock and roll and take his music on the road outside New Jersey.
 Many years after its initial release, the state actually tried to make Springsteen’s classic their official state song.
+For more from the Boss’s impressive discography, check out our pick of the best Springsteen songs.

 Related: Listen to similar songs on our teen songs playlist.